Breast Lift Specialist Chicago

 I believe that the best result in cosmetic surgery is one that looks natural, is long-lasting and is tailored to your physical traits and your desires.
 This is achieved through the judicious use of both minimally invasive as well as surgical procedures, depending on your needs and your wishes.
 My main goal is simple: I want to make you happy.

-- Dr. Galiano uses validated techniques to minimize the pain that is typically associated with breast surgery.
+Dr. Galiano uses validated techniques to minimize the pain that is typically associated with breast surgery.
 Most patients need a few days off work, but should be able to walk, go out to dinner or shopping even the day after the procedure.
-Pain is very patient-specific, but most patients will not have significant pain when they have the procedure performed by Dr. Galiano.
+Pain is very patient-specific, but most patients will not have significant pain.
 There will be swelling, some variable amount of bruising, and some firmness initially.
 Depending on the technique used, the breasts will settle out into a reasonable shape between 6 weeks and 6 months after your procedure.
 Mild changes and improvement of the scar (see Scars) will continue to take place during the first year after your procedure.
 You should not drive for 2 weeks after your procedure, and although you may do mild exercises as soon as you feel up to it, you will be asked not to perform any exercises that cause your breasts to bounce (i.e., running) for 1 month after your procedure.

-- Any surgical procedure has risks, and you will be given a full discussion of these during your consultation.
+Any surgical procedure has risks, and you will be given a full discussion of these during your breast lift consultation in Chicago.
 Some known risks include the following: